 We also extend the model to include the possibility of crisis states.
-During crisis states, Robinson and Sensoy (2016) and Brown et al. (2021) document that capital calls are significantly higher in crisis and distributions to investors are much lower, and Ramadorai (2012) and Nadauld et al. (2019) document that secondary market transactions costs are much higher.
-To capture these important institutional features, we extend our model to include stochastic arrivals of crisis states, e.g., in Barro (2006) and Wachter (2013), during which alternative assets becomes even more illiquid than usual.
-We find that investors' holdings of alternative assets often significantly deviate from the optimal target allocations and hence the utility loss from being unable to hedge stochastic call and distributions can be large in the crisis state.
+During crisis states, Robinson and Sensoy (2016) and Brown et al. (2021) document that capital calls are significantly higher in crisis and distributions to investors are much lower, and Ramadorai (2012) and Nadauld et al. (2019) document that secondary market transaction costs are much higher.
+To capture these important institutional features, we extend our model to include stochastic arrivals of crisis states, for example, in Barro (2006) and Wachter (2013), during which alternative assets become even more illiquid than usual.
+We find that investors' holdings of alternative assets often significantly deviate from the optimal target allocations, and hence, the utility loss from being unable to hedge stochastic calls and distributions can be large in the crisis state.

-Our paper incorporates private equity and other alternative-asset funds into the dynamic asset-allocation literature.
+Our paper incorporates private equity and other alternative asset funds into the dynamic asset allocation literature.
 The most closely related papers are Sorensen et al. (2014) and Ang et al. (2016).
 Sorensen et al. (2014) focus on a single investment in isolation and do not consider the possibility of staggering alternative investments over time, nor do they realistically address alternative assets as a component of a larger portfolio.
-Ang et al. (2016) develop an optimal asset-allocation model with both illiquid and liquid assets.
+Ang et al. (2016) develop an optimal asset allocation model with both illiquid and liquid assets.
 In their model, illiquidity is due to the assumption that assets cannot be traded for a random duration governed by a Poisson process.

-The prior portfolio-choice literature (with illiquid assets) can be broadly divided into two branches.
-One branch models illiquidity from trading restrictions in which the asset is freely tradable at certain points in time but cannot be traded at other times, e.g., Longstaff (2001), Kahl, Liu, and Longstaff (2003), Gârleanu (2009), Longstaff (2009), and Dai et al. (2015).
-The other branch of the literature models illiquidity arising from transaction costs, e.g., Davis and Norman (1990), Grossman and Laroque (1990), Vayanos (1998), Lo et al. (2004), Collin-Dufresne et al. (2012), and Gârleanu and Pedersen (2013, 2016).
+The prior portfolio choice literature (with illiquid assets) can be broadly divided into two branches.
+One branch models illiquidity from trading restrictions in which the asset is freely tradable at certain points in time but cannot be traded at other times, for example, Longstaff (2001, 2009), Kahl et al. (2003), Gârleanu (2009), and Dai et al. (2015).7 The other branch of the literature models illiquidity arising from transaction costs, for example, Davis and Norman (1990), Grossman and Laroque (1990), Vayanos

+(1998), Lo et al. (2004), Collin-Dufresne et al. (2012), and Gârleanu and Pedersen (2013, 2016).8